 A card is considered named in game when a player has provided a description (which may include the name or partial name) that could only apply to one card.
 Any player or judge realizing a description is still ambiguous must seek further clarification.

 Anytime a player names a card, it needs to be done in a way so everyone is aware of what card they are naming.
-If anyone believes they have not done so, they need to ask for further clarification
+Describing the card is fine.
+If anyone believes they have not done so, they need to ask for further clarification.
+“That rare gaea’s cradle elf” is sufficient.

-Players have the right to request access to the official wording of a card the can describe.
+Players have the right to request access to the official wording of a card they can describe.
 That request will be honored if logistically possible.

 The fact that most card-searching apps include Oracle text is made very relevant by this bit.
 Players will often request oracle text for cards they or their opponents are using in tournaments, and judges should be prepared to provide it.
 Several phone apps include complete, downloaded, searchable databases of every single card’s Oracle text, and these are by far the easiest way to quickly find and display it.
 As a general rule, if you can punch the info they give you into the search function and find a precise card, they’ve described it well enough.
 Saying “the green three drop that people play a lot in standard” or “The one-drop red burn spell” isn’t uniquely identifying a card, but saying “The white planeswalker from Magic: Origins” or “The take an extra turn card with Delve” is.
 If a card is revealed to a player, they do not need to know anything about the card to request Oracle text for it.